mgrub/gitstatus/README.md

 ### License

-This package is provided under the LaTeX Project Public License (LPPL).
+This package is provided under the LaTeX Project Public License 1.3c (LPPL 1.3c).